As workers’ priorities shift, the food service industry faces a labor shortage.

 In addition, the hours of labor in this industry are more consistent, and the remuneration is better.
 According to payscale.com, the average hourly rate in the construction materials and wholesale industry is $17.48, compared to $12.29 in the restaurant industry.

-Unemployment benefits, according to Gary Burtless, a senior scholar in Economic Studies at the Brookings Institution, could be a contributing factor in the present labor crisis.
+Unemployment benefits, according to Gary Burtless, a senior scholar in economic research at the Brookings Institution, could be a contributing factor in the present labor crisis.

-“Unemployment benefits are no doubt a partial explanation for why I think a lot of these low-pay enterprises in particular are having a hard time persuading individuals to come back to work, but it’s not just that,” Gary Burtless, a senior fellow, says.
-Brief News from Washington Newsday.
+“The generous nature of unemployment benefits is certainly doubt a component of why I believe a lot of these low-pay enterprises in particular are having difficulty persuading individuals to return to work, but it isn’t the only reason,” Burtless said.
+“There is a there is a there is a there is a there is Brief News from Washington Newsday.